sthysel/cv/CV.md

 # Overview

 I am a software engineer with 20+ years of software architecture and engineering experience.
-I have worked in the weather aviation, national intelligence, healthcare, defense and mining industries.
+I have worked in the weather, aviation, national intelligence, healthcare, defense and mining industries.
 I have led development teams and managed and delivered projects at every level of the software development life-cycle: from conceptual design to delivery and support.
 I have